‘Southern Charm’ Stars Kathryn Dennis And Shep Rose Like Tweets From Fans Suggesting They Should Be A Couple

 The current season of Bravo’s Southern Charm has some fans wishing and hoping for a new relationship among two cast members.
 Kathryn Dennis and Shepard “Shep” Rose’s friendship evolved this season and seemed quite flirty to fans watching through their television sets.
 Now the two friends are responding to these tweets, causing more confusion about their relationship.

 Recent episodes showed Kathryn and Shep forming a deeper bond in their friendship.
-Kathryn brought Shep homemade chicken noodle soup when he was sick, and also took him in for knee surgery and was his ride home on the show’s latest episode.
+Kathryn brought Shep homemade chicken noodle soup when he was sick and also took him in for knee surgery and was his ride home on the show’s latest episode.
 There were lots of cute exchanges and glances between the two friends, which has caused many fans to hope something was brewing.

 After the past several episodes, Southern Charm fans took to Twitter to express their wish for a romantic relationship between Kathryn and Shep.
 Those tweets could have gotten lost in the Southern Charm hashtag shuffle, but many gained popularity after Kathryn and Shep began liking several of them.